JadeDickinson/tesco_chrome_extension/README.md

 # tesco_chrome_extension

-Browser extension built to sort Tesco products by price/weight
+Browser extension built to sort Tesco products by price/weight or price/volume.

 Works in both Firefox and Chrome - despite the repository title 😄